 Customer analytics is fundamental to any business across industries.
 This strategy gives you an idea of how customers interact with the company's products and services.

-Even though extracting meaning from the data is tricky, you can use group tools and technologies to summarize the process.
+Although extracting meaning from the data can be tricky, you can use group tools and technologies to summarize the process.

 Data visualization is the simplest way to analyze your data and extract insights.
 You don't have to keep struggling with spreadsheets to understand what the data is all about.
 To offer a compelling customer experience, you must combine power to get the job done.